addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfigGui.rst

 Preparation
 -----------
-Logon to the AWS Management console using your AWS account
+Logon to your AWS accound and navigate to the AWS Management console.

 Create a VPC
 ------------
 1. From **Services**, select **VPC**.
 2. From the navigation pane, under **Virtual Private Cloud** menu, select **Your VPCs**
 3. Click **Create VPC**
-4. In the **Create VPC** step, enter the following values:
+4. In the **Create VPC** window, enter the following values:

     - Name tag: EX002_VPC
     - IPv4 CIDR Block: 10.0.0.0/16